 We brought Dallie up to the rescue in early August of 2015.
 She had clearly missed out on both human and canine socialization and was very body-unaware and disconnected.
 She has been a long-term training project for us and our volunteers, but she is smart and very affectionate, too.
 Dallie attended several sessions of group training classes with our volunteers and graduated with honors, and she has also done extensive private training.
 She loves the mental stimulation and interaction of training and she now has great focus.

 Dallie gets along fine with tolerant dogs who don’t get offended when she bumps into them.
-She is fine with puppies, too.
+Weirdly, she is fine with puppies, too.
 She is surprisingly gentle with them, and they seem to enjoy her as well.
 She isn’t really very interested in other dogs after her initial intro to them.

 We have lots of video of Dallie and would be happy to tell you more about her.
 Please contact us if you think that Dallie might fit in your life.